Luyolo Mphithi: Career

 Mphithi was employed by the Mpumalanga Provincial Legislature as a research and communication officer, responsible for researching the fields of cooperative governance and traditional affairs, human settlements, public works, roads and transport, as well as public safety, security and liaison.

 He was also employed as a consultant at various institutions, such as the Executive Research Associates, the Hanns Seidel Foundation, the University of the Witwatersrand, and the Department of International Relations and Cooperation.
+Mphithi also served as the Director of Political Administration at the City of Johannesburg.

 Political career

 Mphithi served as a Democratic Alliance councillor in the City of Johannesburg for the community of Meadowlands in Soweto.
 During his time on the city council, he was a member of the committees on public safety and environment, infrastructure and services.
 He also served as the director and head of department of political administration for the municipality.

 Mphithi is a DA's Young Leaders Programme graduate and has held multiple roles in the DA.
 While a student at the University of Witwatersrand, he was head of the university's Democratic Alliance Student Organisation branch and was also the Gauteng DA Youth deputy chair in 2012.
 He serves as a member of the party's Federal Council for the Johannesburg region.
 Additionally, he serves as treasurer for the African Liberal Youth (ALY).
 He represented the organisation at the African Liberal Network's 2017 conference in Nairobi, Kenya.

 At the DA's conference in April 2018, Mphithi was elected federal leader of the DA Youth, succeeding Yusuf Cassim.

 Mphithi stood as a DA parliamentary candidate on the national list in the 2019 national elections, and was subsequently elected to the National Assembly and sworn in on 22 May 2019.
 On 5 June, Mphithi was appointed Shadow Minister of Women, Youth and Persons with Disabilities in the Presidency by DA leader, Mmusi Maimane, in his second shadow cabinet.